dalbanhi/dalbanhi/README.md

 ---

-##### Things I'm Doing:
+## Things I'm Doing:

-- 🔨 Creating a platform to teach computer science basic concepts through building 'Karel the Robot' type puzzles [karel worlds](https://github.com/dalbanhi/karel-worlds)
+- 🔨 Creating a platform to teach computer science basic concepts through building 'Karel the Robot' type puzzles with [karel worlds](https://github.com/dalbanhi/karel-worlds).
+Read about it on my portfolio here: [Karel Worlds](https://david-alban.com/projects/karelWorlds).
+- 💭 Iterating on [GitNote](https://github.com/dalbanhi/git-note), an 'external brain' repository for my web dev learning journey.
+Read about it on my portfolio here: [GitNote](https://david-alban.com/projects/gitNote).
-- 🌱 Collaborating on the [TeamWyrk app](https://github.com/noscenthairspray/Teamwyrk), a platform to help people trying to break into the tech industry
+- 🌱 Collaborating on the [TeamWyrk app](https://github.com/noscenthairspray/Teamwyrk), a platform to help people trying to break into the tech industry.
+Read about it on my portfolio here: [TeamWyrk](https://david-alban.com/projects/teamwyrk).

-You can contact me through [LinkedIn](https://www.linkedin.com/in/david-alb%C3%A1n-hidalgo/) or through my [portfolio page](https://david-alban.com).
+## Contact me
+- 💬 Ask me about: tech, education, edTech or anything in between 🧠 ↔️ 💻!
+- 📫 How to reach me: [Reach out here](https://david-alban.com) or through [LinkedIn](https://www.linkedin.com/in/david-alb%C3%A1n-hidalgo/)!
 <!--
 **dalbanhi/dalbanhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.